OffworldAstronaut/DrunkardWalk/README.md

 - Calculate and plot:
   - The path of a single walker;
   - The average position across multiple walkers;
-  - The standard deviation across multiple walkers;
+  - The standard deviation across multiple walkers (linear and loglog plot);
   - The final positions of multiple walkers (histogram).

 ---